WeAreAcademy/mark-sql-proj--flights/README.md

 # TODO: work in progress

-- TODO: Pick passengers for the presentation task which all have a lot of data associated (multiple flights, different days, return journey, travelling companions, flight costs, WHO made the booking for them, when it was made, different flight statuses (scheduled, not yet departed, cancelled), who they are sitting next to, who they travelled with, etc
+- TODO: Pick passengers for the presentation task which all have a lot of data associated:

+* multiple flights, different days, return journey, travelling companions, flight costs, WHO made the booking for them, when it was made, different flight statuses (scheduled, not yet departed, cancelled), who they are sitting next to, who they travelled with, etc

   - check if it is possible to track more than one ticket for a unique passenger

-- TODO: for 250, 260, and particularly, 265: map the destination airports of the delayed flights on a map (use leaflet.js).
-E.g. export SQL-generated report to json and paste into some scaffolded codepen.

 - possible minor extra query. for each scheduled flight on day D, list the flight number, the count of checked in passengers, the count of booked tickets which have not yet checked in, and the available capacity that can still be sold.